The past decade has not been kind to Boeing.

 The $68 Billion Connection

 Boeing has lost and continues to lose billions of dollars each month.
-Last week, the US Chamber of Commerce announced, “The time to end this strike is now.”
+Last week, the US Chamber of Commerce announced, “The time to end this strike is now,” as if no one else on either side had considered such an idea.
 The reason was simple.
 The Chamber said the seven-week walkout had already cost some 17,000 Boeing workers their jobs, in addition to those of the 33,000 on the picket line.
 Boeing supplier Spirit Aerosystems will lay off an additional 700 workers.
 The economic fallout for other Boeing suppliers is only now beginning to be felt, while there seems to be little bright light ahead for the company.
 The Chamber says their call to end the strike was motivated by the need to protect American jobs.

 The only move likely to fix Boeing is a management team that actually believes the ATM that was Boeing can be resurrected, but only with the help of those 33,000 strikers and everyone else on Boeing’s payroll.
 Dave Calhoun had no idea what to do next, nor did the board he oversaw.
 Remember, Calhoun was the man who announced the company wouldn’t consider a new single-aisle aircraft before the early 2030s knowing full well the 737 should have been dumped long ago.